Skip to content

 Do I need a power splitter?
 Why do I need one?

-• Yes for RPi4 - Please see the main readme for splitter types listed under V2 hardware
+• Yes for RPi4 - Please see the main v2 document for splitter types listed under V2 hardware

 • Yes for Zero W and Zero W 2, if using dedicated power you still need to split the power from the data towards the target.
 If using the target for power, this is not needed.